 Kalalau Valley trail – 2 miles one way, 1 hour 30 minutes

 The hike begins at Ka’a Beach at the end of the parking lot.
 Start the hike as early as possible.
-This will ensure you are ahead of day hikers and provides ample time to finish the hike before dark.
+This will make sure you are ahead of day hikers and provides ample time to finish the hike before dark.
 There is the main Kalalau trail, as well as several offshoots to waterfalls and swimming holes.
-We recommend making this a 3-day hike.
+We recommend making this a 3-day hike at least.

-Day 3: Hike out on the Kalalau (12 miles) and include the offshoot at mile 2 to Hanakapi’ai Waterfall (+4 miles).
+3rd Day: Hike out of the Kalalau (12 miles) and include the offshoot at mile 2 to Hanakapi’ai Waterfall (+4 miles).

-The the trail winds into the Hanakoa valley (mile 6) and becomes very lush.
-Hanakoa is near the mid-way of this hike, and a good place for a break and to replenish water.
+The trail winds into the Hanakoa Valley (mile 6) and becomes very lush.
+Hanakoa is near the midway of this hike, and a good place for a break and to replenish water.
 There is a big ascent out of the gorge at Hanakoa, where the trail reaches the coastline again.
-The coastline is dry and comes with amazing view and leads to one of the most feared and famous sections of this hike, crawlers ledge.
+The coastline is dry and comes with an amazing view and leads to one of the most feared and famous sections of this hike, the crawlers ledge.

 At 10 miles there is a sign for the Kalalau Valley.
 This is the final push, with a large descent down the Red Hill with epic views into the valley and Kalalau beach.
 The Red Hill is the steepest part of the hike, but much worse on the return hike out of Kalalau.

-The Kalalau stream starts at Mile 11.
-From here the campsites are another 1/2 mile away.
+The Kalalau stream is at mile 11.
+From here, the campsites are another 1/2 mile away.
 There is a 1/2 mile stretch of beach with campsites to choose from.
 A waterfall provides drinking water at the end of the beach.
 It is important to filter water due to a potentially fatal disease, leptospirosis.
 To be closest to fresh water, camp near the end of the beach.

 Hanakapi’ai Falls Trail – Offshoot at Mile 2

-The trail to Hanakapi’ai Waterfall starts at mile 2 immediately following the stream.
+The trail to Hanakapi’ai Waterfall starts at mile 2 immediately after the stream.
 This trail can very busy with day hikers and can get very muddy.
-Along this trail there is a small bamboo forest.
+Along this trail, there is a small bamboo forest.
 There are several times this trail requires you to cross the stream, so please be aware of flash floods.

 Hanakoa Falls Trail – Offshoot at Mile 6

 The Hanakoa Falls trail starts at mile 6, clearly marked after you cross the stream.
 This is only a 1/2 mile hike to the falls.
-Because of the distance from the Kalalau trailhead, day hikers likely won’t make it this far.
-We were the only ones on this trail and enjoyed this stunning waterfall entirely to ourselves.
+Day hikers likely won’t make it this far, as you are now entering territory for only those with a permit.
+We were the only ones on this offshoot trail and enjoyed this stunning waterfall entirely to ourselves.

 Kalalau Valley Trail – Mile 11

-The Kalalau Valley begins at mile 11, just before arriving to Kalalau Beach.
+The Kalalau Valley is at mile 11, just before arriving at Kalalau Beach.
 This is a great day hike while staying at the beach.
-There are several swimming holes to enjoy, including one with a rope swing.
-This is also an excellent place to replenish on drinking water before returning to Kalalau Beach.
+There is a trail that follows the stream up into the valley where there are several swimming holes to enjoy, including one with a rope swing.
+This is also an excellent place to replenish drinking water before returning to Kalalau Beach.